cemhunerkar/bus-lines/README.md

 #### UI Improvements

 - Dropdown selector can be added to change the number of results (10,25,50, etc)
-- `Renew Data` button can be added, which will call `/renew` endpoint in the background
+- `Refresh Data` button can be added, which will call `/refresh` endpoint in the background
 - Better styling